kranzky/insoluble/folly.md

 Rob tracked every minor detail, as spoken words appeared to be crucial.

 "FIXTURE!" someone yells atop the din.
 "There's a cat trapped up there!" another person exclaims, noticing the animal struggling in a liquid-soaked area that emits an odd smell.

-Exposition;5:Arthur noticed Angela's reaction.

-Dialogue;3:"Sorry," Angela.

-Exposition;15:She had jumped to conclusions about the cat.

-Dialogue;40:"Well, at least it ends up somewhere splendid," Mike confirmed with a smile.

 Rob mulled over the chaos, feeling as if he were born in a shell where spoken words made little sense.